ralscha/darksky/README.md

 ## Overview

-*forecastio* is a Java library for the [Forecast.io](http://forecast.io/#/f/46.9500,7.4333) API.
+*forecastio* is a Java library for the [Dark Sky API](https://darksky.net/dev/) API.

-For more details about the API and for creating an API key go to https://developer.forecast.io/ and sign up for a developer account.
+For more details about the API and for creating an API key go to https://darksky.net/dev/ and sign up for a developer account.
 The free tier allows an application to send 1,000 API requests per day.

 ## Example